 Last week’s mass-shootings in Atlanta were shocking and tragic — yet this kind of horror is not new.
-The 1871 massacre of 19 Chinese Americans in Los Angeles reminds us that anti-Asian violence is deeply rooted in American culture.
+Anti-Asian violence is deeply rooted in American culture.

 The recent wave of racist attacks targeting Asian American and Pacific Islander (AAPI) communities shock the conscience.
 Inflamed by the rhetoric of some national political leaders, the incidents are widespread and indiscriminate, often targeting the elderly and most vulnerable.